harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### New features and enhancements

 - You can now use an external database with your installation.
-For more information, go to [Use an external database](/tutorials/self-managed-enterprise-edition).
+For more information, go to [Configure external databases](/docs/self-managed-enterprise-edition/advanced-configurations/configure-external-databases).
 (SMP-545)

 #### Fixed issues